medaliess/tic_tac_toe_Reainforcement_agent/README.md

-# tic_tac_toe Reainforcement agent
+# Tic-Tac-Toe Game

-This project is a simple implementation of the classic Tic-Tac-Toe game in Python.
-To run the game, follow these steps:
+This project is a Python implementation of the classic Tic-Tac-Toe game.
+It includes various game agents, such as Monte Carlo, TD Zero, and TD Lambda, allowing you to play against different AI opponents.

+## Getting Started

+Follow these steps to run the game:

-1 - Download all the project files.
+1. Download all project files.

-2 - Place the files in the same directory/repository.
+2. Place the files in the same directory/repository.

-3 - Execute the main_tictactoe.py file to initiate the main game class.
+3. Execute the `main_tictactoe.py` file to initiate the main game class.

-The project includes different modules for various game agents, such as Monte Carlo, TD Zero, and TD Lambda.
-You can choose to play against these agents by selecting the corresponding option when prompted.

-Enjoy playing Tic-Tac-Toe against different AI agents and explore the functionalities of the game!
+## Game Agents

+Choose an option to play against different AI agents:

+- **Monte Carlo Agent (Option 1)**
+- **TD Zero Agent (Option 2)**
+- **TD Lambda Agent (Option 3)**